caladdd/TelematicaP3/README.md

 2. **Generating the LDA model**: is a method that infers topics from a collection of text documents.
 It takes the TF-IDF matrix as input.

 3. **Applying the LDA model**: once the LDA model is generated, it's applied to the original dataset.
-The output, for each review, is a vector of *k* numbers, each one representing how much (as a percetage) each topic appears of the current review.
+The output, for each review, is a vector of *k* numbers, each one representing how much (as a percetage) each topic appears in the current review.
 The new dataset is made by appending each element of this vector as columns.

 ### Visualization